A Watchdog report has found that throughout the entire social care sector, 23% of services were found to need improvement for safety.

 - Digital phone systems

-- Internet (VOIP - Voice Over Internet Protocol) phone systems
+- Internet (VOIP - Voice Over Internet Protocol) or cloud based phone systems

 - Hybrid phone systems - the best of both worlds